schwiptr/gedcom_plotter/README.md

 See also [here](https://pygraphviz.github.io/documentation/stable/install.html#windows) the instructions for pygraphviz installation.

-Using anaconda/miniconda for the installation in Windows is currently not recommended, as it results in font issues in the output plot
+Using anaconda/miniconda for the installation in Windows is currently not recommended, as it results in font issues in the output plot.

 ## Usage
 See `gedcom_plotter --help` for details.